-If you have any additional questions about how to create a power of attorney, attend one of our free workshops or call our office at (919) 443-3035 for a free phone consultation.
+If you have any additional questions about how to create a power of attorney, attend one of our free seminars or call our office at (919) 443-3035 to talk with a Client Welcome Specialist.
 At the end of the call, you’ll know the next step and at a minimum, we’ll point you in the direction of resources that can help you.
-There is no obligation to you.
-The consultation is completely free.
 Our goal is for you and your loved ones to have peace of mind and a pleasant ongoing journey.

 Related Links: Series on Durable Power of Attorney, Incapacity, & Adult Guardianship